soneraydin/MonteCarloJackknife.jl/README.md

 println(result.std_error)
 ```

-In this example, `result.replicates` matrix contains one row for each regression coefficient and one column for each Monte Carlo replicate.
+In this example, `result.mean_jackknife` and `result.std_error` vectors return the desired statistic for each regression coefficient, and `result.replicates` matrix contains one row for each regression coefficient and one column for each Monte Carlo replicate.

 ## A More Complex Example (Principal Components Analysis)